 Yevhen Marchuk is Ukrainian statesman and army general.
 In independent Ukraine, Yevhen Marchuk had held a number of high-level positions from Minister of Defense, Head of the Security Service, Secretary of the Security and Defense Council to Head of the Government in 1995-1996.
 Also, he was twice elected to the Parliament of Ukraine, in 1995 and 1998.
 Yevhen Marchuk was awarded the 5th class Order of Prince Yaroslav the Wise for outstanding accomplishments in strengthening Ukraine’s national security, and successful state and political work.

 In December 2014, Yevhen Marchuk has become the coordinator of Ukraine’s security cooperation with the NATO and the EU.
-And in May next year, President Petro Poroshenko has appointed him as the Chairmen of the Subgroup on Security Issues of the Tripartite Contact Group for the peaceful settlement of the situation in Donbas.
+In November 2018, President Petro Poroshenko has appointed him as the representative of Ukraine in the Tripartite Contact Group for the peaceful settlement of the situation in Donetsk and Luhansk regions.

-James Sherr is an Associate Fellow and former Head of the Russia and Eurasia programme at Chatham House (the Royal Institute of International Affairs).
+James Sherr is a Senior Research Fellow of the Estonian Foreign Policy Institute and former Head of the Russia and Eurasia programme at Chatham House (the Royal Institute of International Affairs).

 He is a frequent contributor to The World Today, Mirror of the Week, The Times, Kyiv Post, The Independent, the Financial Times, and many other periodicals.
 His last book “Hard Diplomacy and Soft Coercion: Russia’s Influence Abroad” should be in a must-read list for those who wants to understand what shapes and motivates Russian foreign policy.